zetkin/translators-interface/README.md

 1. Copy `.env.development-sample` to `.env` and enter API access tokens as needed.

+2. Update your hosts file at `/etc/hosts` to map `django` to 127.0.0.1

-2. Run the following code in the terminal.
+3. Run the following code in the terminal.

 ```sh
 # Build and start